-Are you a child abuse survivor who felt you were forced to accept a pitiful amount of compensation for unspeakable life altering abuse?
-Did you feel you had to take the money in exchange for silence and a promise to forego future legal action?
-For many the short statute of limitations (the time period you are able to bring a claim) meant that often a victim’s time to make a claim for compensation expires.
+Many child abuse survivors feel they were forced to accept pitiful compensation for unspeakable, life-altering abuse.
+They felt pressured to take the money in exchange for their silence and to drop future legal action.
+Often, a short statute of limitations means a victim’s time to make a claim has expired.

 Other victims were confronted with institutions that withheld evidence or used deficiencies in the law to avoid liability.
 This allowed abuse to continue, often largely unchecked.

-For many victims, as well as any physical abuse, the psychological abuse meant their mental health suffered and the abuse still impacts their adult life.
+For many victims, physical and psychological abuse damaged their mental health and continues to impact their adult lives.

 In one 1996 case a religious institution paid a victim $32,500.
 At the time and confronted with legal barriers the victim took this money.

-In 2020, the Supreme Court allowed that victim to make a further claim, paving the way for other abuse victims to make further similar claims
+The Supreme Court allowed a victim to make a further claim in 2020, opening the door for other abuse victims.

-The reforms to the law have offered more access to justice for victims who were abused in childhood when the legal system was stacked against them.
+The law’s reforms now offer greater access to justice for victims of childhood abuse, who previously faced a legal system stacked against them.

 The law now allows a court to revisit an unjust settlement, and it may set aside that settlement and allow a further claim.